-- Before scraping, make sure you are working in a sterile environment using appropriate aseptic techniques. - Prepare your sample by adding the necessary lysis buffer or solution as per the protocol. - Using a suitable tool such as a cell scraper, spatula, or pipette tip, gently scrape the surface of the cell culture dish or tissue to dislodge the cells. - Apply consistent but gentle pressure to ensure thorough scraping while avoiding excessive force that may introduce debris. - Scrape in a systematic manner, covering the entire surface area to ensure an even distribution of lysed cells. - Continue scraping until you observe the desired level of cell detachment and release of cellular material. - Transfer the lysate to a suitable collection vessel, such as a microcentrifuge tube, for further processing or analysis.
+- Before scraping, make sure you are working in a sterile environment using appropriate aseptic techniques. - o Prepare your sample by adding the necessary lysis buffer or solution as per the protocol. - Using a suitable tool such as a cell scraper, spatula, or pipette tip, gently scrape the surface of the cell culture dish or tissue to dislodge the cells. - Apply consistent but gentle pressure to ensure thorough scraping while avoiding excessive force that may introduce debris. - Scrape in a systematic manner, covering the entire surface area to ensure an even distribution of lysed cells. - Continue scraping until you observe the desired level of cell detachment and release of cellular material. - Transfer the lysate to a suitable collection vessel, such as a microcentrifuge tube, for further processing or analysis.

-B1.5a Collect the cell lysate in a 1.5 mL microcentrifuge tube and pellet the cell debris and nuclei by centrifugation at 20,000 g for 5 min at 4°C. B1.6a Transfer the supernatant to a new tube and keep it on ice for 20 min.
+by centrifugation at 20,000 g for 5 min at 4°C. B1.6a Transfer the supernatant to a new tube and keep it on ice for 20 min.
 B1.7a Check the absorbance of the cell lysate at 260 nm, we suggest using a Nanodrop setting the "nucleic acid" function and using 1.5 μL of the supplemented lysis buffer as blank (for troubleshooting check A.3 AU calculation - Input lysate quantification).
 If the sample is not processed the same day, please store the sample at -80°C or in a cryogenic storage system to maintain its stability until further processing.